 What are your earliest memories of being interested in Art?

 As a child I loved to draw and to paint.
 Growing up in Italy, in Tuscany, art was everywhere.
-There were paintings and statues everywhere, in my house, in local buildings, just walking around the streets we could see art.
+There were paintings and statues in my house, obviously in museums and galleries,but also in open spaces, in local buildings and in open squares, ust walking around the streets we could see art.
 Where I lived, in Livorno, and I think this is true of Italy in general, art is revered.
 We live and breathe art and we take pride in our painters and sculptors.

 Did you do art at school?

-I did a little bit of art at school, I did drawing.
+I had drawing classes at school.
 I did enjoy painting when I had the time to do it.
 I didn’t go to an Art college.
 I gravitated towards art history and in my early 20’s I started going to exhibitions and art galleries and I haven’t stopped doing that since then.
 I also love to read about art and artists.

 You moved to London to study?